thkukuk/kubic-control/README.md

 which meet kubeadm's minimum requirements for masters.
 Additional, you need a load balancer.
 The load balancer must be able to communicate with all control plane nodes on the apiserver port.
 It must also allow incoming traffic on its listening port 6443.
 If you have none, you can use HAProxy.
+This load balancer is only for the kubernetes control-plane.
+For deployments, something like `metallb` is still needed.

 To deploy the control-plane on the master with weave as POD network and